Shivayetii/python/python/mongoDB/notes/README.md

                echo "deb [ arch=amd64,arm64 ] https://repo.mongodb.org/apt/ubuntu bionic/mongodb-org/6.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-6.0.list

-        * We need to updated the ubuntu system for that we can run below command
+        * We need to updated the ubuntu system for that we can run below command.

                sudo apt-get update

-        * To install the latest stable version of MongoDb for that we can run below command sudo apt-get install -y mongodb-org
+        * To install the latest stable version of MongoDb for that we can run below command.

+               sudo apt-get install -y mongodb-org

-        * To start the MongoDB shell for that we can below commands one by one
+        * To start the MongoDB shell for that we can below commands one by one.

                1. sudo systemctl daemon-reload

                2. sudo systemctl start mongod

-        * We can Verify that MongoDB has shell started or not for that we can run below command
+        * We can Verify that MongoDB has shell started or not for that we can run below command.

                sudo systemctl status mongod

-        * If we want to enable mongoDB you can use below command
+        * If we want to enable mongoDB you can use below command.

                sudo systemctl enable mongod

-        * If we want to stop mongoDB shell we can use below command
+        * If we want to stop mongoDB shell we can use below command.

                sudo systemctl stop mongod

-        * If we want to restart mongoDB shell we can use below command
+        * If we want to restart mongoDB shell we can use below command.

               sudo systemctl restart mongod

-        * If we want uninstall mongoDB we can use below command one by one
+        * If we want uninstall mongoDB we can use below command one by one.

               1. sudo service mongod stop

               2. sudo apt-get purge mongodb-org*

-        * If we want to remove mongodb database library files and log files we can use below commands one by one
+        * If we want to remove mongodb database library files and log files we can use below commands one by one.

               1. sudo rm -r /var/log/mongodb
               2. sudo rm -r /var/lib/mongodb

             1. LOGIN TO MONGO-SHELL

-              * After installation of MongoDB shell in linux by using below command we can log in Mongo shell
+              * After installation of MongoDB shell in linux by using below command we can log in Mongo shell.

-                  mongo
+                 VM Ipaddress:MongoDB default PortNo

+                 EX: 10.74.190.101:27017

+            2. RUN SAMPLE COMMANDS

+               1. MongoDB Commands Listing (Common Line Options):

+                   There are no of options provided by MongoDB but in this sectio we use most common options of MongoDB when used in conjunction with the MongoDB shell startup, to work with MongoDB database server.

+                     * If we want to list all the available options that can be used while starting up the MongoDB Shell we can use below command.

+                         --help

+                    * If we want to specifies to start the MongoDB shell connecting to any database we can use below command.

+                         --nodb

+                    * If we want to specifies to start the shell after running any specific *.js files earlier we can use below command.

+                         --shell

+                    * If we want to specifies the version information of the MongoDB shell during startup we can use below command.

+                         --version

+                    * If we want to starts the MongoDB shell with not many chatty messages we can use below command.

+                         --quiet

+                2. MongoDB Commands Listing (Command Helpers):

+                   There are various command helpers available for the MongoDB shell (mongo). we can use most commonly used help commands when ever we are using MongoDB shell.

+                    * If we want shows help related information on the MongoDB shell we can use below command.

+                         help

+                    * If we want to shows help related information on the database methods in
+                      MongoDB shell we can use below command.

+                         db.help()

+                    * If we want to show in server the existing collection is available or not by using below help command we can find.

+                         db..help

+                    * If we want to list all the databases available for use on the connected MongoDB instance

+                      we can use below command.

+                         show dbs
+                            or
+                         show databases

+                    * If we want to switch the specific database or create new database. in MongoDB shell we can use below command.

+                         use

+                    * If we want to list all the collections available for use on the current database we can use below command.

+                         show collections

+                    * If we want to list all the users available on the current database we can use below command.

+                         show users

+                    * If we want to lists all the roles (both built-in roles and user-defined roles) on the current database we can use below command.

+                         show roles

+                    * If we want to list the last 5 recent operations that took 1 millisecond or more we can use below command.

+                         show profile

+                    * If we want to executes a specified javascript file we can use below command.

+                         load()

+                  3. MongoDB Commands Listing (Administrative Command Helpers):

+                    This below commands help full to us, we can get  online on MongoDB and do some administrative tasks on MongoDB.
+This section specifically works upon the administrative tasks on databases created within the MongoDB database server.
+The most commonly used commands are provided in below.

+                   * If we want to clone current database in our MongoDB shell we can use below command.

+                         db.cloneDatabase()

+                   * If we want to copy one collection to another collection in MongoDB we can use below command.

+                       db.collection1.copyTo("collection2")

+                  * If we want to repaire database in MongoDB shell we can use below command.

+                     db.repairDatabase_Name()

+                  * If we want to  a list of collections available in the current database as a list we can use below command.

+                       db.getCollectionNames()

+                  * If we want to drop current database in MongoDB shell we can use below command.

+                     db.dropDatabase_Name()

+              4. MongoDB Commands Listing (Basic Shell JS Operations):

+                MongoDB provides a rich collection of Javascript API for database related operations.
+DB is the mongo shell variable that holds the current database.
+The variable is reset to when the command is used, until then it points to the test database.

+                Some of the commonly used commands for  Javascript operations.

+                  * If we want to authenticates the user and if the MongoDB shell is running in a secure mode we can use below command.

+                     db.auth()

+                  * If we want to Assign a specific collection ‘myCollection’ to the variable ‘myCollectionVariable’, as shown in the example below:

+                       myCollectionVariable = db.myCollection;

+                  * If we want to finds all the documents in a specific collection we can use below command.

+                     db.collection.find()

+                     EX: db.myCollection.find()

+                  * If we want to insert one document into the specific collection we can use below command.

+                     db.collection.insertOne()

+                  * If we want to insert multiple document into the specific collection we can use below command.

+                     db.collection.insertMany()

+                  * If we want to Updates one single document in the specified collection we can use below command.

+                     db.collection.updateOne()

+                  * If we want to Updates multiple documents in the specified collection we can use below command.

+                     db.collection.updateMany()

+                  * If we want to Inserts a new document into the collection if it doesn’t exists, and if it exists  updates the document in the collection we can use below command.

+                     db.collection.save()

+                  * If we want to deletes one document from the collection we can use below command.

+                     db.collection.deleteOne()

+                  * If we want to deletes multiple document from the collection we can use below command.

+                     db.collection.deleteMany()

+                  * If we want to drop or remove the collection entirely from the database we can use below command.

+                     db.collection.drop()

+                  * If we want to creates a new index on the collection specified via the command, if it doesn’t  exist.
+If the index already exists, then there is no effect of this command over the collection specified by the command.

+                     db.collection.createIndex()

 SECTION 2:
 ---------